 In the previous post we played with Minio, an S3 compatible server, and wrote a Java application that uploads a file to the server.
 And in an earlier post we had a look at an example that sends pictures from an Ionic / Cordova application to a Spring Boot server.

-In this blog, we are going to do a combination of these two posts and create an example that sends pictures from an Ionic / Cordova application directly to a Minio server.
+In this blog, we are going to combine these two posts and create an example that sends pictures from an Ionic / Cordova application directly to a Minio server.

 The developers of Minio wrote a JavaScript client library that works with Minio and S3 servers.
-The primary usage of this library is for Node.js applications, but it also works in the browser.
-But that's not the way you should use this, because a client needs to know the keys to send requests to an S3 compatible server, and storing these keys on the client is considered to be a security risk.
+The primary use of this library is for Node.js applications, but it also works in the browser.
+However, this is not the recommended way to use it.
+A client needs to know the keys to send requests to an S3 compatible server, and storing these keys on the client is considered a security risk.

-What an application should use instead are pre-signed URLs.
-This is not a Minio specific feature.
-Amazon S3 supports this as well.
-A pre-signed URL is like a one-time usage key that allows a client to upload or fetch files from an S3 compatible server without having security credentials with the service.
+Instead, an application should use pre-signed URLs.
+This is not a Minio-specific feature; Amazon S3 supports it as well.
+A pre-signed URL is like a one-time-use key that allows a client to upload or fetch files from an S3 compatible server without needing security credentials for the service.

 Flow of a connection with pre-signed URLs.